 Shanghai, with a population of over 24 million people, is one of the largest cities in the world.
 While Beijing is the political capital of China, Shanghai is its business capital and its most international city.
 Shanghai accounts for only 1.7 percent of China’s population and 0.6 percent of its land area, but it produces one-eighth of China’s income.
 Shanghai’s long-held special status in China has won it a measure of independence in setting education and other public policy, compared to other cities and provinces which must closely follow policies set in Beijing.
 As a result, Shanghai has become a national model in education.
 In 1985, Shanghai earned the right to set its own entrance exams for higher education institutions.
 In redesigning its exams, Shanghai also reformed its curriculum, moving from a heavy emphasis on memorization and rote learning to an emphasis on cross-disciplinary studies; on applying knowledge to real-world problems; and on the ability to solve unfamiliar problems by drawing on academic understanding.

-Beijing, China’s capital and home to more than 20 million residents, has invested heavily in primary and secondary education.
-Benefitting from the greatest educational appropriation among all the provinces and municipalities, Beijing has a far lower student-teacher ratio than the national average.
+Beijing, China’s capital and home to more than 20 million residents, has invested heavily in primary and secondary education and is considered the “educational center” of the nation.
+Benefitting from the greatest educational appropriation among all the provinces and municipalities, Beijing has a far lower student-teacher ratio in primary and secondary schools than the national average and over 90 higher education institutions, the most of any Chinese city.
 However, Beijing continues to grapple with unequal access to schools and uneven quality among schools.
 Like Shanghai, Beijing has instituted a number of reforms, including curricular reform (to make learning more integrated across subjects and more engaging) and reform of the university entrance exam.
 The government is also trying to cut down the competition for slots at the “best” lower secondary schools by creating nine-year schools, eliminating the need for entrance exams, and creating feeder patterns between primary and lower secondary schools.